Birds

 Hybrid Macaws

-Hybrid macaws have currently 35+ types.
 Below are a few numbers of hybrids that are present in each generation of crosses:

-• First-generation F1 hybrid macaws: 15
+• First-generation F1 hybrid macaws: 15 types

-• Second generation F2 hybrid macaws: 16
+• Second generation F2 hybrid macaws: 16 types

-• Third generation F3 hybrid macaws: 5
+• Third generation F3 hybrid macaws: 5 types

-Facts summary
+Facts Summary

 1. Macaws have a beautiful appearance that’s also well adapted to their environment